WHAT TO DO IN KANDY?

 Train: There is around 7 trains/day (and more during the weekends) leaving from Colombo Fort station to Kandy.
 It is around 2.5h ride, and a second class ticket cost 190 LKR.
 From Colombo, it would be a more comfortable experience than taking the bus.

 Voila, I hope you find this guide interesting and you now know what to do in Kandy.
-To plan your Sri Lanka itinerary further, check my 1-week travel itinerary.
+To plan your Sri Lanka itinerary further, you can find more informations in the following articles:

 If you have been to Kandy, would you recommend to visit any other places?
 Leave me a message below if you do, so I can include it into this Kandy city guide.